 Staples has put the issue on the agenda of Thursday's City Council meeting.

-He said he wants the administration to study ordinances in other cities with an eye toward preventing robberies and violence.
+He said he wants the administration to study ordinances in other communities with an eye toward preventing robberies and violence.

 "There are some levels of protection that can be implemented that would give the store clerks a much higher level of protection than they have today," Staples said.

 Staples said he wants to prevent incidents that have occurred in Hillsborough County, where four convenience store clerks have been killed in two-and-a-half years.